darwino/darwino-documentation/UI Libraries/SRV - Running Scheduled Tasks.md

 		return null;
 	}

-Tasks can be used in a wider context and thus also return a value.
-When running schduled tasks, the return value is ignored so better to define the task as returning an object of type `Void` with the value `null`.
+Tasks can be used in a wider context and can return a value.
+When running scheduled tasks, the return value is ignored so better to define the task as returning an object of type `Void` with the returned value being `null`.

 See: `LogTask.java`